rust-lang/book/nostarch/chapter07.md

 The error messages say that module `hosting` is private.
 In other words, we have the correct paths for the `hosting` module and the `add_to_waitlist` function, but Rust won’t let us use them because it doesn’t have access to the private sections.

-Modules aren’t useful only for organizing your code.
-They also define Rust’s *privacy boundary*: the line that encapsulates the implementation details external code isn’t allowed to know about, call, or rely on.
-So, if you want to make an item like a function or struct private, you put it in a module.
+In Rust, all items (functions, methods, structs, enums, modules, and constants) are private to parent modules by default.
+If you want to make an item like a function or struct private, you put it in a module.

-The way privacy works in Rust is that all items (functions, methods, structs, enums, modules, and constants) are private by default.
 Items in a parent module can’t use the private items inside child modules, but items in child modules can use the items in their ancestor modules.
-The reason is that child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.
-To continue with the restaurant metaphor, think of the privacy rules as being like the back office of a restaurant: what goes on in there is private to restaurant customers, but office managers can see and do everything in the restaurant in which they operate.
+This is because child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.
+To continue with our metaphor, think of the privacy rules as being like the back office of a
+restaurant: what goes on in there is private to restaurant customers, but office managers can see and do everything in the restaurant they operate.

 Rust chose to have the module system function this way so that hiding inner implementation details is the default.
 That way, you know which parts of the inner code you can change without breaking outer code.
-But you can expose inner parts of child modules’ code to outer ancestor modules by using the `pub` keyword to make an item public.
+However, Rust does give you the option to expose inner parts of child modules’ code to outer ancestor modules by using the `pub` keyword to make an item public.

 ### Exposing Paths with the `pub` Keyword